AnneHank520/AI-Chatbot-for-Student-Enquiries/README.md

 python -m spacy download en_core_web_sm
 ```

-### GPU Support
+#### GPU Support

-If your host has an NVIDIA GPU and you want to use GPU acceleration:
+If you have an NVIDIA GPU and want to use GPU acceleration:

 ```bash
 # After activating the environment